Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations

-To tackle these challenges, researchers have developed specialized methods, including projection functions and g-computation-type plug-in estimators, which aim to mitigate the violation of the positivity assumption \cite{petersen2012diagnosing}.
+To tackle these challenges, researchers have developed specialized methods, including projection functions, which aim to mitigate the violation of the positivity assumption \cite{petersen2012diagnosing}.
 One such approach is the weighted CDRC, which reweights and redefines the estimand of interest based on functions of the conditional support for the respective interventions \cite{Schomaker:2024}.
 Additionally, machine learning techniques have proven effective in enhancing estimation accuracy by minimizing the risk of bias caused by model misspecification \cite{moccia2024machine}.

-Another notable strategy involves modified treatment policies (MTPs)\cite{haneuse2013estimation, diaz2023nonparametric}, which specify systematic modifications to the observed (natural) treatment, with the goal of avoiding interventions among individuals for whom the treatment would be infeasible.
+A related approach is to consider modified treatment policies (MTPs) \cite{haneuse2013estimation, diaz2023nonparametric}, which define scientifically motivated interventions by systematically transforming each individual’s observed (natural) treatment (e.g., shifting, or truncating doses).
+Because MTPs map observed treatment values to nearby, well-supported values, they can also improve overlap and mitigate practical positivity concerns as a secondary benefit.
 When designed carefully, MTPs can substantially reduce reliance on the positivity assumption.
 However, they typically target a different causal estimand than the causal dose–response curve (CDRC), which may or may not align with the scientific objectives of a particular study—including the empirical example discussed in Section 5.
 MTPs are most useful when the modified intervention itself is of substantive scientific interest.
 Haneuse and Rotnitzky provide an example of a very well-motivated MTP \cite{haneuse2013estimation}.

-While double robustness and semiparametric efficiency are desirable properties, they are not always achievable when estimating the full CDRC under continuous interventions.
-In fact, under only mild smoothness conditions, the CDRC is not pathwise differentiable \cite{diaz2013targeted}, precluding the construction of root-\(n\) consistent or doubly robust estimators without additional structure.
-Recent work has developed doubly robust estimators under assumptions such as differentiability \cite{kennedy2017non}, monotonicity \cite{westling2020causal}, or smooth invertibility \cite{diaz2023nonparametric}, but these assumptions may not be justified in many applied settings—especially when the estimand is defined by the scientific question and not chosen for statistical convenience.
+While double robustness and semiparametric efficiency are often desirable, they are not generally available for estimation of the full CDRC under continuous interventions.
+Under mild smoothness conditions, the full CDRC functional is not pathwise differentiable \cite{diaz2013targeted}, which precludes regular root-\(n\)-consistent estimation and corresponding first-order doubly robust estimators without further structure.
+Subsequent work has developed doubly robust estimators under additional assumptions, including differentiability of the relevant functionals \cite{kennedy2017non}, monotonicity restrictions \cite{westling2020causal}, and smooth invertibility conditions \cite{diaz2023nonparametric}.
+The suitability of these assumptions is application-specific.